edpark0/edpark0.github.io/README.md

 ## Lessons Learned

 Experimenting with various CSS transitions and animations.
 Learned about how APIs work.
-Taking a demo page/feature and not only try to replicate the solution, but also make improvements.
+Taking a demo page/feature and not only attempt to replicate the solution, but also make improvements.

 ## Author